 Libraries generally have an area set aside just for kids to play and explore.
 This may include things like puzzles, toys, crafts, or other educational toys.
 A children’s room is a great way for kids to have fun and a place where parents don’t have to worry about little ones being too loud.
 It can also be useful if you are trying to keep a younger child occupied for instance while an older sibling is looking for books or working on a project.

 You may be surprised how many kinds of media your library may carry.
-The library can have quite a large selection of DVDs, CDs, and even Wii games.
+The library can have quite a large selection of digital books, DVDs, CDs, and even Wii games.
 Although I do not encourage a lot of time in front of the TV or Wii, it is a great free option for things like movie night or when the kids are sick in bed.
 In addition to entertaining DVDs, there are educational DVDs, such as Baby Einstein or Magic School Bus.
 Or perhaps you want to try out a Wii game before purchasing it.
 We have gotten to listen to a lot of different children’s music in the car because of the CDs we have found at the library, including Wiggles, Laurie Berkner Band, Elizabeth Mitchell, and more.
 This is great for road trips when we need to help pass the time!
 Our library also offers “Playaways”, which are mini audio players that come preloaded with a single book, and we always get these for road trips, since my daughter gets carsick and can’t look at anything while the car is in motion.

 Computers, iPads, etc.